 The closest district court commissioner can help you petition for a temporary order if you need to file a protection order.
 Still, the court clerk’s office is closed in both the circuit and district courts.
 Once a law enforcement officer has served the respondent, an interim order becomes effective.

 A temporary hearing is often scheduled for a court to meet within a few days unless the judge decides to postpone it.
 Until then, the interim order is in effect.
 The interim protective order will remain in place until the court is open the following day.
-At that point, the judge must schedule a temporary protective order hearing if the court is closed on the day the interim protective order is set to expire.
+If the court is closed on the day the interim protective order is set to expire, the judge must schedule a hearing for the temporary protective order.

 Temporary protective orders

-Law enforcement must serve the abuser “immediately” after the order is issued if they are not in court.
-The abuser can be served with the temporary order in court if they were already served with the interim order and are present, or if they do not appear in court, it will be served by mail.
+Law enforcement must serve the abuser ‘immediately’ after issuing the order if the abuser is not in court.
+If the abuser is present in court and has already been served with the interim order, they will receive the temporary order there.
+If the abuser does not appear in court, law enforcement will serve the order by mail.

-A complete court hearing will be convened for a final protection order after the interim order has been in place for seven days following the service date.
-When the court is closed on the day the temporary protective order is set to expire, the order will remain in place until the second day the court is open.
+Once the interim order has been in place for seven days, the court will hold a full hearing for a final protection order.
+If the court is closed when the temporary order expires, it will stay in effect until it reopens.
 By that time, the judge must convene a final protective order hearing.
 The judge may extend the temporary injunction as needed, but not for more than six months.

 Final protective orders

-- If the abuser assaulted you again within a year of your previous order expiring and you had an earlier ruling against them that was valid for at least six months, or
+• If the abuser hurt you again within a year after your old order ended and you had a ruling against them that lasted at least six months, or;